sp4ce-cowboy/dashBoard/README.md

 - **Step 2:** Categorize these domains into sub-areas.
 - **Step 3:** Assign "directives" to each sub-area, and a weightage score for each.
 - **Step 4:** Address each directive as they become relevant.
-- **Step 5:** At any point in time, have a quantified representation of how "organized/intact/complete" your in life is.
+- **Step 5:** At any point in time, have a quantified representation of how "intact" your life is.
-- **Step 6:** Reconfigure domains, sub-areas, directives and their weightage as needed.
+- **Bonus:** Reconfigure domains, sub-areas, directives and their weightage as needed.

 ## Features